zackforbing/ruby-submissions/1507/04-linked_lists.markdown

 #### Notes

+* 23 tests, all pass
+* All methods work
+* Tried for 2-3 tests per feature
+* Tests are clear and make sense
+* Implementation is solid but using Enumerable is a bit of a reach

 #### Scores

-* Functional Expectations:
+* Functional Expectations: 3
-* Test-Driven Development:
+* Test-Driven Development: 3
-* Encapsulation:
+* Encapsulation: 2
-* Fundamental Ruby & Style:
+* Fundamental Ruby & Style: 3
-* Looping / Recursion:
+* Looping / Recursion: 3

 ### Mary Beth Burch